-After that, he landed a starring role in the Olivier Award-nominated play Sucker Punch and stints in BBC series like Bellamy's People, Psychoville, and The Fades, before giving a noteworthy performance as Bing in Black Mirror episode "Fifteen Million Merits."
+After that, Kaluuya landed a starring role in the Olivier Award-nominated play Sucker Punch and stints in BBC series like Bellamy's People, Psychoville, and The Fades, before giving a noteworthy performance as Bing in Black Mirror episode "Fifteen Million Merits."

-"When I'm around black people I'm made to feel 'other' because I'm dark-skinned.
-I've had to wrestle with that, with people going 'You're too black.'
-Then I come to America and they say, 'You're not black enough.'
+"When I'm around Black people I'm made to feel 'other' because I'm dark-skinned.
+I've had to wrestle with that, with people going 'You're too Black.'
+Then I come to America and they say, 'You're not Black enough.'
 I go to Uganda, I can't speak the language.
-In India, I'm black.
-In the black community, I'm dark-skinned.
+In India, I'm Black.
+In the Black community, I'm dark-skinned.
 In America, I'm British."